 Buffalo is many things to many people, and those people often have different perspectives based on their own experiences.

-"As We See It," a new series by The Buffalo News photography staff, will take a fresh look at local landmarks with each of our photographers offering his or her unique perspective.
+"As We See It," a series by The Buffalo News photography staff, takes a fresh look at local landmarks with each of our photographers offering his or her unique perspective.

 Next up: The South Grand Island Bridge.